 Use both sides of the half court, with an assistant holding a ball on each wing, free-throw line extended.
 He/she should hold the ball extended out with one hand toward the defender (X1).

 Diagram A. The defenders at the free-throw line (X1 and X2) slide over and back twice and touch the ball each time, being vocal ("deny, deny, deny").
-On the third slide, before she can touch the ball, the assistant puts the ball on the floor and starts dribbling.
+On the third slide, before the defender can touch the ball, the assistant starts dribbling.
 The defender forces him to the baseline, where the low block defenders (X3 or X4) seal off the baseline and prevent further penetration along the line, and the two defenders trap him in the corner, or along the baseline (Diagram B).

 Once the assistant is trapped, the low block defender steps up to the free-throw line, the next player in line becomes the new low block defender, and X1 goes to the rear of the line.

 1. Make sure the defense prevents penetration along the baseline.